bunsenstraat/remix-workshops-cleanup/NFTTokenCourse/introduction/introduction.md

 `question2` (line 6), `question3` (line 7) in the `Quiz` contract (line 4).

 ### Question 1:
-Why are blockchain based tokens so revolutionary?
+Why are blockchain-based tokens so revolutionary?
 1. Because people can now make investments anonymously.
 2. Because they represent ownership in digital assets that can be owned and transferred.
 3. Because you can use tokens to make transactions without having to pay taxes.